A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Conclusions

 \section{Conclusions}

 Gaussian process regression provides a practical framework for accelerating saddle point searches on potential energy surfaces.
-The local surrogate approach builds a GP on-the-fly from electronic structure evaluations during a single search, delivering a ten-fold reduction in computational cost compared to classical methods while preserving the accuracy of the underlying electronic structure theory.
+The local surrogate approach builds a GP on-the-fly from electronic structure evaluations during a single search and can substantially reduce the number of expensive oracle calls compared to classical methods, with the largest gains appearing in data-poor, anisotropic saddle-search regimes rather than uniformly across all examples.

 The inverse-distance kernel delivers rotational and translational invariance through the feature map \(\phi_{ij} = 1/r_{ij}\), and the learned length-scale parameters automatically identify which interatomic distances govern the reaction.
 This feature map also preconditions the PES by homogenizing the effective curvature, enabling accurate interpolation with a stationary kernel despite the wide range of stiffness in molecular systems.
 The analytical derivative blocks are essential for numerical stability; automatic differentiation through the inverse-distance computation introduces noise that destroys positive definiteness of the covariance matrix.